FOREX-Euro jumps past $1.14 as U.S. economic worries grow

 By Patrick Graham

-LONDON, May 14 (Reuters) - The dollar fell on Thursday to its weakest against a basket of major currencies since the European Central Bank announced a programme of quantitative easing in January, hit by growing concern that the U.S. economy has not just been suffering from a winter chill.
+LONDON, May 14 (Reuters) - The dollar fell to its weakest against a basket of major currencies since the launch of euro zone quantitative easing in January on Thursday, hit by growing concern that the U.S. economy has not just been suffering from a winter chill.

-The euro surged past $1.14 for the first time since February in early trade in Europe.
-Sterling, resurgent since UK elections last week, hit a six-month high of $1.5815.
+The euro surged past $1.14 for the first time since February in early trade in Europe and the yen broke back through 119 yen to its highest in two weeks.
+Sterling, resurgent since UK elections last week, hit a six-month high of $1.5795.

-But the dominant factor was Wednesday’s poor U.S. April retail sales numbers.
-They undermined those who thought bad weather and port strikes on the West Coast had caused a slowdown at the start of this year.
+But the dominant factor was still Wednesday’s shockingly poor U.S. April retail sales numbers, which undermined all those who believed a slowdown at the start of this year was due to poor weather and port strikes on the West coast.

 “We’ve just hit stops this morning, there’s nothing more than that,” said Peter Kinsella, a currency strategist with Germany’s Commerzbank in London.

-The yen, after hitting a two-week high, and the Australian dollar, were both lower against the U.S. currency, with all eyes on U.S. initial jobless claims, due at 1230 GMT.

-The dollar’s weakness -- ending for now speculation it would approach parity with the euro -- raises questions of how other major economies that have been helped by the dollar’s strength over the past year will react.
+The dollar’s weakness -- shattering for now the predictions of many major banks for a run at parity with the euro -- raises questions of how other major economies who have been helped by the dollar’s strength over the past year will react.

-The Bank of England warned on Wednesday about the strong pound’s impact on inflation, growth and the outlook for interest rates.
+The Bank of England struck a warning note on Wednesday about the strong pound’s impact on inflation, growth and the outlook for interest rates.
 Analysts say Australian policymakers may also find themselves under pressure to do more to weaken their own dollar if the U.S. weakness persists.

-New Zealand looks to be in a stronger position.
-Its dollar was the biggest mover on major markets overnight, surging after unexpectedly bullish retail sales numbers.
+New Zealand looks to be in a far stronger position and its dollar had been by far the biggest mover on major markets overnight, surging after unexpectedly bullish retail sales numbers.

 It handed back some of those gains to trade a third of percent higher in Europe at $0.7508.
-(Editing by Larry King)
+(Editing by Ralph Boulton)